Hey, I hope you are having a great Wednesday.

 #5 – Enhance calmness.

 We all know it – some days can seem quite different than others.
 Sometimes, it seems that we are just a bit cranky or really, really outside the zone of calmness.
 Do you know that dehydration could be the source of such crankiness?
 Really!
-The body can begin to lose it normal functioning routines when it gets dehydrated.
+The body can begin to lose its normal functioning routines when it gets dehydrated.
 With a composition of 60% water, we can be sure the absence or reduced content of this resource would result in a less calm effect.
 Indeed, what would we expect if this major component of the body is lost through sweat, urination, illness or other forms of water loss?
 Without replacing the water in the body, usual states of body function including mental capacity and calmness would suffer.

 #6 – Circulation of nutrients and maintaining body functions.

 All the nutrients we eat need to get to different parts of the body where nourishment is required and provided.
-However, how does this happen?
-Fluids like water in the body have this responsibility of the circulation of nutrients and impacting body fluids.
+How does this happen?
+Fluids like water in the body have the responsibility of the circulation of nutrients and impacting body fluids.
 Water has been described as a vital nutrient which cannot be stored and needs fresh daily supplies to keep the bloodstream flowing as well as carry nutrients and oxygen to cells .
 Apart from aiding with nutrient circulation, water also helps to balance other fluids in the body.
 Feeding the body then becomes possible with water.
 Also, water helps maintain body functions such proper bowel movements and promoting the digestive system.
 Dehydration could bring about discomfort from conditions like constipation, which can be somewhat painful or more painful in extreme conditions.

 #7 – Weight loss.